tomjoht/tomjoht.github.io/_restapicourse/restapi1_9.md

 }
 ```

-To access Tom, I would use `data.name`.
+To access `Tom`, I would use `data.name`.

 It's important to note the different levels of nesting so you can trace back the appropriate objects and access the information you want.
+You access each level down through the object name followed by a dot.

+## Use square brackets to access the values in an array

-To access an array, you use brackets followed by the position:
+To access a value in an array, you use square brackets followed by the position number:

 ```
 "data" : {